 Thank you for your interest in joining the

 Bring in a copy of your doctor's letter of recommendation and your state-issued photo ID to VHHC during regular business hours.
 Please note that medical cannabis ID cards are optional under state law, therefore please bring the documents to fully be in accordance.

-- Fill out MOU
+- Print & Fill out the membership agreement

 - E-mail the scanned copies to email@example.com